 Do I Qualify?

 If you are a high school student with a composite ACT score of at least 25 (SAT score of at least 1200 when taken after March 1, 2016) and a GPA of at least 3.60, you may qualify to apply for this early acceptance program.
-You should contact the pre-health advisor, John Gatz, at email@example.com, for more information.
+You should contact the pre-health advisor, David Markwardt, at firstname.lastname@example.org, for more information.

 If you are a current Ohio Wesleyan student, you may be eligible to apply if your Academic Index Score is at least 115 and if you have not yet started your third year.
-You should contact the pre-health advisor, John Gatz, at firstname.lastname@example.org, for more information.
+You should contact the pre-health advisor, David Markwardt, at email@example.com, for more information.

 Early Acceptance Program